bbauska/css-mastering-css/README.md

 ### [CSS TEXT PROPERTIES]

-###### text-align property and text-align-all property: The text-decoration property is aproperty forsettingtext-decoration-line, text-decoration- style, and text-decoration-color in one declaration.
+###### text-align property and text-align-all property: The text-decoration property is
+aproperty forsettingtext-decoration-line, text-decoration- style, and text-decoration- color in one declaration.

 The syntax of text-align is given as: